Aspen, Colorado: Railroads

+Ski resort and cultural development

 Eventually, after wage cuts, mining revived somewhat, but production declined and by the 1930 census only 705 residents remained.
-Remaining, however, were stocks of old commercial buildings and residences, along with excellent snow.

 Aspen's development as a ski resort began in the 1930s when investors conceived of a ski area, but the project was interrupted by World War II.
 Friedl Pfeifer, a member of the 10th Mountain Division who had trained in the area, returned to the area and linked up with industrialist Walter Paepcke and his wife Elizabeth.
 The Aspen Skiing Company was founded in 1946 and the city quickly became a well-known resort, hosting the FIS World Championships in 1950.
 Paepcke also played an important role in bringing the Goethe Bicentennial Convocation to Aspen in 1949, an event held in a newly designed tent by the architect Eero Saarinen.
 Aspen was then on the path to becoming an internationally known ski resort and cultural center, home of the Aspen Music Festival and School.
 The area would continue to grow with the development of three additional ski areas, Buttermilk (1958), Aspen Highlands (1958), and Snowmass (1967).

 In the 1970s, Aspen became known as a playground for the rich and famous.
 Notable celebrities frequented the town and ski slopes, also John Denver was one of the more famous permanent residents.
 In 1978, Aspen was thoroughly photographed for the Aspen Movie Map project funded by the U.S. Department of Defense.
 The Movie Map is one of the earliest examples of virtual reality software.

 In 1999, the city council passed a resolution to petition the US Congress and President Clinton to restrict US immigration.
 Aspen residents cited concerns about the environmental impacts of increased immigration on their community, including urban and suburban sprawl, pollution from the older automobiles typically driven by immigrants, and litter accumulating in the mountains attributable to the increasing population.
 The impetus for the resolution was the increasing number of trailer parks that housed the migrant workers employed locally in the service sector and ski industry.
 The parks were perceived to be degrading to the town's image, property values, and environment.
 The move was led by Terry Paulson, an Aspen City Council member, and supported and guided by national groups such as the Carrying Capacity Network, and the Center for Immigration Studies.
 The resolution was discussed on the American Patrol Report website, contributing to a controversy over whether or not the resolution was racially motivated.
 Councilman Terry Paulson and some Aspen citizens insisted that it was motivated entirely by environmental concerns.

 Aspen is notable as the smallest radio market tracked by Arbitron, ranked number 302.

-Local media in Aspen include a public radio station, KJAX, a public television station, the Grassroots TV network; three commercial radio stations, KSNO, KTND, and KSPN; two daily newspapers, The Aspen Times and The Aspen Daily News; three local lifestyle magazines, Aspen Sojourner, Aspen Magazine and the biannual Aspen Peak; and a local, live, commercial lifestyle television channel, Aspen 82.
+Local media in Aspen include a public radio station, KJAX, a public television station, the Grassroots TV network; three commercial radio stations, KSNO, KTND, and KSPN; two daily newspapers, The Aspen Times and The Aspen Daily News; three local lifestyle magazines, Aspen Sojourner, Aspen Magazine and the biannual Peak, with an expanded statewide focus; and a local, live, commercial lifestyle television channel, Aspen 82.